kahramankostas/GeMID/README.md

 # Methodology

-GeMoDI introduces a novel framework for evaluating the generalizability of DI models across diverse network environments.
+GeMID introduces a novel framework for evaluating the generalizability of DI models across diverse network environments.
 Our approach leverages a two-step process:

 * **Feature and Algorithm Selection:**  Using a genetic algorithm with external feedback, we select features and algorithms from datasets collected in distinct environments (UNSW-AD and UNSW-DI).
 To do this we used the devices that intersect between these two datasets.
 Fig. 1 shows the list of these devices.